goliatone/busybody/README.md

 Simple IPC library

+This requires a bridge to connect all nodes.
+The bridge can reside in any process.

 Client:Node
 Server:Bridge

+IPC Transports:
+Unix Socket
+TCP

 Server should be able to connect on a stateless manner, we have a Unix socket path, and if the file is there, we move on.
 Else we make new connection.